Research-Commons/cppnet/README.md

 *   **Routing Layer**: Directs requests to appropriate handlers.
 *   **Business Logic Handling Layer**: Contains handlers for different API endpoints
 *   **Socket Layer**: (Currently Remaining) Manages network communication using `asio` or similar C++ networking library
-### Core Components
-*   **Parser:** This component is responsible for parsing incoming data, determining whether it is in JSON or Protobuf format, and converting it into a usable data structure.
-*   **Router:** The router directs incoming requests to the appropriate handler based on the request type or path.
-It acts as a central dispatch point for network traffic.
-*   **Handler:** Handlers are the functional units that process the parsed data and generate responses.
-Different handlers can be created for different request types or API endpoints.
-*   **Socket Layer:** (Currently Remaining) This layer will manage the actual network communication, including listening for incoming connections, receiving data, and sending responses.

 ### File Organization:
 *   **`include/`**: Contains header files defining the interfaces for the parser, router, handlers, and any other public APIs.
     *   It is expected to find header files that expose the functionalities of the components, facilitating their integration.